 One-of-a-kind medical data

 One of the unique features of the JKU medSPACE at the JKU Linz Faculty of Medicine is that there are no abstracted models: the data comes from real, living patients from the Kepler University Hospital in Linz.
-Since every patient is different, Virtual Anatomy in the JKU medSPACE shows a great variety of human anatomy instead of a standardized, idealized version from many anatomical text books.
+Since every patient is different, Cinematic Anatomy x Deep Space in the JKU medSPACE shows a great variety of human anatomy instead of a standardized, idealized version from many anatomical text books.
 This way, students not only see pathological changes, but get to know the human body as a whole on a different level.
 The medSPACE is also used to transmit surgeries via two video channels live from an operating room.

 The JKU medSPACE is the latest addition to the R&D of the Ars Electronica Futurelab in three-dimensional multi-user environments.
 In 1996, the CAVE opened at the Ars Electronica Center, in 2009 the first Deep Space opened.
 Meanwhile, plans for a new faculty of medicine were on the way in Linz, that was founded in 2013.
 Two years later, three renowned hospitals in the city merged to form the Kepler University Hospital, creating Austria’s second largest hospital.